 - Stylish design

-- Various parts that are easy to operate while keeping the gloves on
+- Various parts that can be easily operated while wearing gloves

 - Snow skirt not included

-Teton Bros. is Japan's proud outdoor brand, which continues to pursue high-quality products with a unshakable philosophy .
-TB Jacket one of the brand's masterpieces, did not disappoint.
-The supple and soft fabric, three-dimensional cutting, slight stretchiness makes it comfortable to wear and easy to move around in is truly impressive.
+Teton Bros. is a proud Japanese outdoor brand that continues to pursue high-quality products with an unwavering philosophy The TB Jacket one of the brand's signature pieces, did not disappoint.
+The soft, comfortable fabric, three-dimensional cut, and slight stretch make it comfortable to wear and easy to move in.

 summary

-Basically, all three of these models have excellent basic performance as hard shells, and there was no significant difference in the light backcountry like the ones I tested.
+Basically, all three models have excellent basic performance as hard shells, and there were no significant differences between them in light backcountry conditions like those tested in this test

-On the other hand, there were slight differences in the finer and easy-to-use aspects, such as the mechanism, location, and pockets of the ventilation system.
-The basic specs are high, so no matter which one you choose, it's not a fatal mistake, but it's a good idea to use this review as a reference to choose a model that has the features you like.
+On the other hand, there were some differences in the finer details of usability, such as the ventilation system and position, pockets, etc. The basic specs are high, so no matter which one you choose, it won't be a fatal mistake, but it's a good idea to use this review as a reference to choose a model with the features you prefer

-I'm sure the above is evaluated from various perspectives, but this is a comparison review of the hard shell that was chosen from the perspective of using it in a backcountry that involves hiking.
-Please feel free to use this as a reference if you like.
+The above is a comparison review of hard shells chosen from the perspective of use in backcountry hiking, although there are evaluations from various perspectives.
+Please feel free to use it as a reference

 - Essential for the harsh winter outdoors!
 How to choose a hard shell jacket